Kristina01111000/Drws_site/README.md

 - 	still there, that fix did not work update him tomorrow
 - he likes the sorecard button in the middle
 - still doesn't automatically update :(
-- Scorecard sentence 4 element directions yearly scorecard is weekly, tell people that in a way that makes sense , the scorecard they print out is a daily one
+- Scorecard sentence 4 element directions yearly scorecard is weekly, tell people that in a way that makes sense , the scorecard they print out is a daily one -> add a weekly spreadsheet, and tell them to copy paste it into yearly?
 - Switch yearly scorecard to weekly, switch weekly to daily everywhere
 - Concert next wednesday, hes advertising then
 - Add tiny habits section on why it works scorecard page, into read more section